Online Student Handbook

 Decision of the Vice President

-Upon receipt of the request for an appeal, the VP or their designee has the authority to uphold, overturn, or modify the decision of the Senior Director of Student Success.
+Upon receipt of the request for an appeal, the VP or their designee has the authority to uphold, overturn, or modify the decision of the Associate Vice President of Student Success.
 The VP/designee will seek to notify the student of the decision within five business days from receipt of the student’s appeal letter.
 The student will receive the decision letter via the student’s University-issued email address.
 Once a final appeal decision is rendered by the VP/designee, the student does not have access to the appeal process for the same issue again

 Academic Progression during the Appeal Process

-Upon receipt of the request for an appeal, the VP or their designee has the authority to uphold, overturn, or modify the decision of the Senior Director of Student Success.
+Upon receipt of the request for an appeal, the VP or their designee has the authority to uphold, overturn, or modify the decision of the Associate Vice President of Student Success.
 The VP/designee will seek to notify the student of the decision within five business days from receipt of the student’s appeal letter.
 The student will receive the decision letter via the student’s University-issued email address.
 Once a final appeal decision is rendered by the VP/designee, the student does not have access to the appeal process for the same issue again.

 Faculty Role in Violations